 Halifax | Minimum 70 years from the date of the mortgage. |

-An example of a Lease Extension decision for a Hanworth flat is 147 Redford Close in June 2012.
+An example of a Lease Extension decision for a Hanworth property is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case affected 1 flat.
-The unexpired residue of the current lease was 82.93 years.
+The remaining number of years on the lease was 82.93 years.